We believe that businesses have the power to change communities and bring about social and economic development, and that doesn’t preclude us.

-Amongst the most vulnerable groups within the DRC’s population are the hundreds of thousands of children living on the streets of the DRC’s towns and cities.
+We do a lot of work for clients operating in the Democratic Republic of Congo (DRC), a country with immense potential, but also many complex and deeply entrenched challenges.
+Amongst the most vulnerable groups within the DRC’s population are the hundreds of thousands of children living on the streets of the country’s towns and cities.

-Travel through the marketplaces in Lubumbashi and you cannot help but notice the numbers of children on the streets, forced to fend for themselves as a result of extreme poverty, family disputes or illness, witchcraft accusations or conflict in their home region.
+Travel through the marketplaces in Lubumbashi and you cannot help but notice the numbers of children on the streets, forced to fend for themselves as a result of extreme poverty, family disputes, illness, witchcraft accusations or conflict in their home region.
 Some children end up in Lubumbashi having travelled alone for hundreds of miles on the backs of lorries, fleeing their situation at home and hoping to find work and a better quality of life in the city.

 The outreach centre offers street children a safe place where their immediate needs, such as meals and the opportunity to wash, can be taken care of.
 The outreach centre’s carers assess each child’s situation and determine what additional support may be needed.
 Kimbilio has two residential transit houses in Lubumbashi, one for girls and another for boys, where accommodation and care, including healthcare and education, is provided whilst the Kimbilio team work to identify and build links with the childrens’ families so that, wherever possible, children can be reintegrated into their families.
 Where children are unable to return to their family, long term residential care, including education and healthcare, is provided at Maison Kimbilio outside of the city.

 This film from 2014 provides an insight into the experiences of street children in Lubumbashi and how the Kimbilio project is supporting them.